plotly/Dash.NET/README.md

 ### Linux/macOS

-Run the `build.sh` script in order to restore, build and test (if you've selected to include tests) the application:
+Run the `build.sh` script in order to restore, build and test the application:

 ```
 $ ./build.sh